Certified Personal Trainers are in demand as the need for one on one or small group programming grows since the pandemic.

 VD126-Personal Trainer Case Study with Sharon McDonnell

-- Laminated Case Study or Program reference cards
+- Laminated Case Study & Program reference cards

-- Certification Exam Process (theory & practical assessment via Zoom, Skype, Facetime or Google meet)
+- Certification Exam Process (theory & practical assessment via Zoom, Facetime or Google meet)

 - E-Diploma and Online profile when successful with examination process